satori-chatbots/user-simulator/README.md

 ## ask_baout

-This filed is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
-It consist of list of strings and dictionaries.
+This field is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
+It consist of a list of strings and dictionaries.

 The tester define a list of prompts for the user simulator to check on the chatbot.
 These prompts can contain variables that should be called inside the text between double brackets {{var}}.
 The varibales should be instantiated in the list as shown in the example above with the exact same name as written between brackets (case-sensitive).